rohitkanrar/rohitkanrar.github.io/_pages/about.md

 ## Brief Bio
 Rohit Kanrar is a Ph.D. candidate in the [Department of Statistics](https://www.stat.iastate.edu/) at [Iowa State University](https://www.iastate.edu/), where he is fortunate to be co-advised by Professor [Dan Nettleton](https://dnett.github.io/).
-Rohit is also grateful to his dissertation co-advisors, Professor [Zhanrui Cai](https://zhanruicai.github.io/) and Professor [Chunlin Li](https://statistics.as.virginia.edu/people/chunlin-li), and thanks all three of his dissertation co-advisors for their help and guidance in building the foundation of his future research.
+Rohit is also grateful to his dissertation co-advisors, Professor [Zhanrui Cai](https://zhanruicai.github.io/) and Professor [Chunlin Li](https://statistics.as.virginia.edu/people/chunlin-li), and thanks all three of his co-advisors for their help and guidance.
 Statistics is Rohit's passion and he truly enjoys learning new concepts in statistics.

 Outside of research, Rohit loves to cook, follows sports, listen to music and make new friends outside of workplace.
 He is a lifelong supporter of [Manchester United](https://www.manutd.com/).
 The history of Man United has taught him important life lessons.
 He has no plans to stop supporting Man United, even if they are relegated from the Premier League to the Championship.